digitc1/AWS-KMS-POC-Public/ReadMe.md

 ## Before you begin

 With encryption at rest, DynamoDB transparently encrypts all customer data in a DynamoDB table, including its primary key and local and global secondary indexes, whenever the table is persisted to disk.
-(If your table has a sort key, some of the sort keys that mark range boundaries are stored in plaintext in the table metadata.)
+(If your table has a sort key, some of the sort keys are stored in plaintext in the table metadata.)
 When you access your table, DynamoDB decrypts the table data transparently.
 You do not need to change your applications to use or manage encrypted tables.

 Encryption at rest also protects DynamoDB streams, global tables, and backups whenever these objects are saved to durable media.